 WHAT IS THE PENALTY FOR A SECOND ILLINOIS DRUG DUI?

-Posted on in DUI
+Posted on May 16, 2019 in DUI

 "WheatonAs you might well imagine, the penalty for the second DUI drugs conviction is harsher than the first!
 This should become an active and contentious area of the law both in Illinois and nationwide as at least marijuana use is becoming legal on a state by state basis and is being touted as an appropriate substitute for lawfully prescribed opiates for pain relief.